GlennGeenen/geenen-mail-ses/README.md

 # Geenen Mail SES service

-This is a geenen-mail service for sending emails with SES as used by GeenenTijd.
+This is a geenen-mail service for sending emails with SES.

 ## Install